How to Use Color Correction in Premiere Pro

 Ideally, Color Grading is carried out after color correction is done.
 It is performed to alter the visual tone of a scene/image.
 For instance, the green tint obtained in the movie “The Matrix” is a result of color grading.
 Not just in “The Matrix”, there are several other blockbuster movies in Hollywood that make use of an orange and teal grade.
 Color grading is more of an artistic skill with technical aptness.

-Part 2: How to correct color in Premiere Pro
+Part 2: How to Correct Color in Premiere Pro

 To get started with color correction in Premiere Pro, first you need to have a workspace.
 Set it up and ensure, by any chance, you can connect calibrated NTSC or PAL monitor to your PC.
 Then simply move along with the instructions mentioned below to achieve color correction in Premiere Pro.

-Begin with applying any of your desired “Color Correction” effects to your video clip available in the “Timeline” panel.
+- Go to color correction effect: Begin with applying any of your desired “Color Correction” effects to your video clip available in the “Timeline” panel.
 Alternatively, if your video clip is already selected, you can simply drag drop the preferred effect to the Video Effects section available in the Effects Control Panel.
 Head towards the Color Correction effect available in the Effects panel.

-Then, you need to adjust the current-time indicator exactly to that particular frame offers exposure of the colors which are required to be color corrected.
+- Change color in frames: Then, you need to adjust the current-time indicator exactly to that particular frame offers exposure of the colors which are required to be color corrected.
 While performing color correction in Premiere Pro or any other software, it is vital to have preview panel as well.
 So, in order to set it up: You need to opt for the “Show Split View” version to bring up the “Before & After” view of your Video clip within a single monitor screen.

 Note: Just in case, you wish to change the orientation of the split view from “Horizontal to Vertical” or vice versa, head to the “Layout” menu and then make due changes in the relative proportions, as per your preference, of the split views.

-You can make use of the control labeled as Tonal Range Definition to adjust the midtone, highlight and shadow areas.
+- Ajust midtone, highlight and shadow areas: You can make use of the control labeled as Tonal Range Definition to adjust the midtone, highlight and shadow areas.
 Make use of either Eyedropper tool or Secondary Color Correction controls.
 For your information, every Color Correction effects also have the “Secondary Color Correction” controls panel in order to rectify the exposure of any particular color or range of colors.

 Note: Secondary Color Correction controls aren’t available for the Video Limiter and Fast Color Corrector effects.